OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems

-The models trained on the 400K QM9star training set (Section \ref{sec:qm9star_spin_charge}) were used to predict total energies ($E_\text{tot}$) of the polypeptides, computed at the B3LYP-D3(BJ)/6-311+G(d,p) level of theory (the same level of theory as QM9star).
+The models trained on the 400K QM9star training set (Section \ref{sec:qm9star_spin_charge}) are used to predict total energies ($E_\text{tot}$) of the polypeptides, computed at the B3LYP-D3(BJ)/6-311+G(d,p) level of theory (the same level of theory as QM9star).

 Figure \ref{fig:polypeptides_err_curve}(A) shows MAEs normalized by the number of heavy atoms ($N_\text{heavy}$) across $N_\text{heavy}$ ranges for both QM9star and the polypeptide dataset. \ourmodel{} shows the smallest increase in normalized error, maintaining consistently low MAEs and demonstrating superior extrapolation to larger molecules.
 As a result, \ourmodel{} yields the highest fraction of $E_\text{tot}$ predictions within chemical accuracy (Figure~\ref{fig:polypeptides_err_curve}(B)).
 Figure~\ref{fig:polypeptides_err_curve}(C) compares the cost and accuracy of different models on the polypeptides; as in Figure~\ref{fig:cost_vs_accuracy}(B), only models trained with the direct-learning strategy (excluding \ourmodel{}) are included.
 Owing to the larger size and electron count of polypeptides compared to QM9star molecules, the speedup is even greater than that in Figure~\ref{fig:cost_vs_accuracy}(B).
 Solely recording MAE with near-chemical accuracy (48.6 meV) on average, \ourmodel{} serves as a method with balanced speed and accuracy without sacrificing either.